djhmateer/auto-archiver/README.md

 - Twitter images posted at 3.2MB come back as 3MB.
 Twitter limits of size.
 This is after the Python code tweak to give original filesize ?name=orig https://webtrickz.com/download-images-in-original-size-on-twitter/  This is all fine probably as we are getting best quality image twitter can give us.

+# Youtube and all videos - YoutubeDL

+- Generally works well

+- The same link run twice through the auto-archiver will produce a different hash.
+Certainly for .webm files.
+This is because there are binary differences in the files sent from youtube or through the youtube dl process.
 # Facebook Video - YoutubeDL

 - Public videos generally downloaded well

-- Public videos worked around cookie popup for screenshots with code - "Allow the use of cookies from Facebook in this browser".
+- Facebook Public videos worked around cookie popup for screenshots with code - "Allow the use of cookies from Facebook in this browser".
 This is handled by `base_archiver.py` get which uses Selenium.Webdriver.Firefox which is configured in `base_archiver.py`

 - Private videos need to set the ytdlp facebook cookie.